middle-earth-resident/Fourier_PS/README.md

 # Fourier_PS
-A simple Fourier PseudoSpectral method for computing a 1D NLS equation written in Octave
+A simple Fourier PseudoSpectral method for computing a 1D NLS equation for a soliton written in FORTRAN90

-Will probably write it for a 2D system in FORTRAN or C later